feather-design-system/feather-design-system/docs/Components/Select/README.md

 ---
 title: "Select"
 pre: "@featherds/select"
-description: "A dropdown list control presents the user with a list of options allowing them to select a single option from the menu.
-Our basic dropdown list does not allow the user to enter in custom text or provide anything other than the most rudimentary built-in search facilities."
+description: "Presents the user with a list of options allowing them to select a single option from the menu."
 lang: en-US
 tags: ["Select", "component"]
 layout: ComponentLayout